eliasu/stegreif_25/content/collections/reihen/en/bechange.md

     content:
       -
         type: text
-        text: '#bechange is a new chapter, a word of encouragement to all ' -
+        text: 'bechange is a new chapter, a word of encouragement to all ' -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'curious people'